 Simply put, both men and women can see a urologist for problems with their urinary tract.
-While urologists can also treat men with problems in their reproductive systems, andrologists are the ones who can provide specialized treatments for male reproductive issues.
+While urologists can also treat men with problems in their reproductive systems, andrologists are the ones who can provide specialised treatments for male reproductive issues.

 As a 1989 study has strongly pointed out, an infertility treatment team is not complete without an andrologist since their expertise encompasses all aspects of male fertility, including physiology, endocrinology, biochemistry, genetics, immunology, histopathology, surgery, treatment of sexually transmitted diseases, and sexology.
-Thus, they can provide more accurate and specialized treatment for infertile male patients.
+Thus, they can provide more accurate and specialised treatment for infertile male patients.

 Types of Andrology Services

 When it comes to the management of male infertility here are the types of sperm functional diagnostic services that andrologists may recommend to their patients:

 Semen analysis is the standard test performed as a major test of male fertility potential.
 It provides useful information concerning sperm production, sperm motility and viability, patency of the male genital tract, secretions of the accessory organs, as well as ejaculation and emission.
 In this procedure, a semen sample is obtained and analysed both quantitatively and qualitatively.
 Quantitative analysis of the sample includes the determination of the sperm count or concentration.
 Qualitative analysis involves a thorough inspection of sperm based on their morphology, vitality, and motility.